Applied Behavior Analysis

 High quality ABA, that follows best practices is compassionate, flexible, and naturalistic.
 We have cultivated our skills for decades as a team to assure the best outcomes for our clients.
 Highly trained clinicians with decades of experience continue to grow and evolve their practices here.

-We utilize the following methodologies to guide our practice:
+Our clinicians use the following methodologies to

 Routine Based Interventions

 Applied Behavior Analysis (ABA) is a scientific approach to improving socially significant behaviors.
 It is empirically validated, long-standing method for changing human behavior.
 B.F.
 Skinner is known as one of the founding fathers of the field of Behavior Analysis.
 His work dates back to the 1930's and was later developed into by Ivar Lovaas in the 1960's.

 Applied Behavior Analysis, also referred to as ABA is based on evidenced-based scientific methods using the 7 dimensions.
 (Baer, Wolf, Risley, 1968)